litprog/litprog/lit_v3/11_overview.md

 Validating that a program is correct, is not only important to communicate to readers, it is also part and parcel of the programming workflow.
 Most programmers are the first that want to know if their program is working or broken.
 Generating HTML/PDF documentation takes a bit of time and switching back and forth between a browser/pdf viewer and a code editor would introduce some friction into the programming workflow.
 To avoid this friction, LitProg can instead do in-place updates to the original Markdown files.
 The output that is captured during a build is inserted into the Markdown text.
 This works well for editors that detect and automatically reload files that have changed.
 When using `'litprog watch'` programmers can simply hit save and see the updated output of their program appear directly in their text editor.

 This approach also has the advantage that output of the most recent execution and viewing the Markdown files on github/gitlab/bitbucket can give a good idea of what the generated documentation will look like.
-Reviewing the diff of a commit can also demonstrate the behavioural change caused by a change in the source code, rather than looking at the output of a separate log file.
+Reviewing the diff of a commit can also demonstrate the behavioral change caused by a change in the source code, rather than looking at the output of a separate log file.

 ### Programmer Workflow